boilerrobotics/rover-code/tutorial/README.md

 <li> You can choose either (but not both) "desktop" or "base".
 The base version has everything we are using right now.
-The desktop version has tools that could be benefitial but we don't use it often.
+The desktop version has tools that could be beneficial but we don't use it often.
 If you choose to install the base version, keep in mind that you might not be able to run some commands.

-<li> At the end, run the following command, it will add a script to activate ROS everytime you open the new terminal.
+<li> At the end, run the following command, it will add a script to activate ROS every time you open the new terminal.

 ```bash
 echo "source /opt/ros/iron/setup.bash" >> ~/.bashrc